This is an honest guide on where to stay in Dublin, Ireland, from someone that has lived in the capital for 35 years.

 If you’re spending 2 days in Dublin or even just 1 day in Dublin, you need a good, central base in/near the city.

-Some quick need-to-knows about where to stay in Dublin
+Where to stay in Dublin area map

 1. If you pick a central base, Dublin is walkable